Are all business coaches the same?

 - Know what to do in your business to improve sales, profit and cash flow:

-- Whether it’s better to increase prices or to reduce them.
+- Whether it’s better to increase your prices or to reduce them.

 - Whether it’s better to spend more on a particular type of marketing or whether it should be stopped altogether.

-- Whether the business should invest more in its staff or whether it’s time to reduce the headcount.
+- Whether your business should invest more in your staff or whether it’s time to reduce the headcount.

-- Plus many more vital questions that rely on understanding how the business model generates sales, costs, profit and cash flow.
+- Plus many more vital questions that rely on understanding how your business model generates sales, costs, profit and cash flow.

 - Know whether you are implementing the plans and whether they are working in the way that you expected.

 Marketing and strategy skills helps you to know how to: